Short cut: Printable Healthy Foods Grocery List

 Most of your grain and cereal products should be made from whole grains, not from refined flours.
 Whole grains are important for vitamins, minerals, and for fiber, which is often lacking in modern diets.
 This part of your list includes 100-percent whole grain breads, pastas, and breakfast cereals.
 Read labels to look for 100-percent whole grain or 100-percent whole wheat to be sure you are getting whole grain products.

 Your protein and meat choices should consist mostly of fresh fish, poultry and lean meats.
 Eggs, nuts, seeds and legumes are also good protein choices.
 Choose fresh and frozen unbreaded meats and fish.
 Avoid breaded, deep-fried convenience foods that you put in the oven.
 They are high in fat and sodium.

 Keep beverages simple.
 Water, low-fat milk, juices and herbal teas are all good choices.
 If you opt for soft drinks, choose diet sodas and soft drinks to avoid extra sugar.

 Dairy products should include low-fat milk, yogurt and cheese.
-If you do not want cows' milk, choose soy and rice beverages, calcium-fortified orange juice, or goats' milks and cheese.
+If you do not want cows' milk, choose soy, almond and rice beverages, calcium-fortified orange juice, or goats' milk and cheese.

-Frozen foods are a convenient way to keep vegetables on hand.
-There are also prepared meals that you can pop into the microwave or oven.
-These can be convenient and healthy if you choose low-fat versions with good portion sizes.
+Frozen foods make it easy to keep vegetables on hand.
+There are also frozen meals you can pop into the microwave or oven.
+They can be convenient and healthy if you choose low-fat versions with good portion sizes.
 Read labels and chose frozen foods wisely.
 Avoid frozen pizzas, pocket-sandwiches, deep-fried appetizers, and breaded foods.

 For sandwiches, choose peanut butter or other nut butters, low-fat turkey slices or sliced roast beef.
 Avoid processed lunch meats, sausages and hot dogs.